For Inflamed Eyelids Do This

 Potential Side Effects and Precautions

-Argyria, a condition caused by overexposure to colloidal silver which turns the skin blue or gray, is the most common side effect of its excessive use.
+Argyria, a condition caused by overexposure to colloidal silver, which turns the skin blue or gray, is the most common side effect of its excessive use.
 Although rare when used correctly on the eyes, caution must still be exercised.

 To mitigate these risks while treating conditions like blepharitis using colloidal silver eye drops, adhere strictly to recommended dosages and application methods meant specifically for eye health.
-Also, remember not to ingest colloidal silver unless directed by an eye doctor.

 Dosage Recommendations

 A typical dosage recommendation involves applying two drops into each affected eye up to three times daily until symptoms improve significantly.
-Always shake the bottle before use as particles may settle at the bottom.
+Always shake the bottle before use, as particles may settle at the bottom.

 Application Method

-To apply these drops effectively, tilt your head back slightly, then pull down your lower lid gently while holding the dropper directly above the affected area, ensuring none drips onto the lashes or surrounding skin, which could cause unnecessary exposure leading potentially toward the aforementioned side effects.
-Even though extremely rare, precautionary measures are always better than a cure, particularly regarding maintaining overall good health for our precious eyes.
+To apply these drops effectively, tilt your head slightly, then gently pull down your lower lid while holding the dropper directly above the affected area, ensuring none drips onto the lashes or surrounding skin, which could cause unnecessary exposure, potentially leading to the aforementioned side effects.

-In case you wear contact lenses, remove them prior to starting treatment since they might interfere with the absorption process, thus reducing efficacy.
 Also, put them back only after waiting a few minutes post-application, giving enough time for the solution to work its magic against those pesky microbes responsible for inflammation.

 Other Natural Remedies for Inflamed Eyelids